zeeshanshaikh07/Go-React-Restro-App/README.md

   go get -u github.com/gorilla/mux
 ```

-We will be using the Gin framework.
+I am using the Gin framework.
 Gin is a web framework written in Go (Golang).
 It features a martini-like API with performance that is up to 40 times faster thanks to httprouter.

 ```bash
   go get -u github.com/gin-gonic/gin